OpenAI to IPO by 2027?

 Critics and Former Employees

-Several prominent voices have expressed concern:
+Several well-known voices have raised concerns:

-Implications for AI Development and Governance
+What This Means for AI Development

 Industry Precedent